Earn your certifications or recertification online in 2–5 hours

 Our BLS course, ACLS course, and PALS course are all accepted in Colorado as well as every state of the United States and in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first three months.
+If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.
-For example, our courses have been updated to reflect the significant changes made by the American Heart Association® in 2016.
-We proudly display our adherence to the Guidlines on the card we issue to you from ACLS Training Center after you pass our online tests.
-Although we follow the AHA guidelines, the American Heart Association® is not affiliated with this or any other online-only certification course.
+We proudly display our adherence to the guidlines on the eCard we issue to you from ACLS Training Center after you pass our online tests.
+Although we follow the AHA guidelines, the American Heart Association is not affiliated with this or any other online-only certification course.

-3. Your test will be graded immediately and you receive your same-day email certification as well as a physical card placed in the mail and sent to your mailing address one business day later.
+Your test will be graded immediately and you receive your same-day email certification as well as a physical certificate placed in the mail and sent to your mailing address one business day after your request.

-Once you have passed the test, you will be able to download an instant provider card.
-We then mail you a hard copy within one business day.
-For those of you wanting a physical card as soon as possible, we also offer next-day shipping for your hard copy at an additional charge.
+Once you have passed the test, you will be able to download an instant provider eCard.
+We can mail you a hard copy within one business day.
+For those of you wanting a physical certificate as soon as possible, can request next-day shipping of their hard copy at an additional charge.